bcgov/design-system/components/abbreviations/README.md

 ---
-description: Abbreviations & Acronyms are shortened versions of a word or phrase.
+description: Abbreviations and acronyms are shortened versions of a word or phrase.
-title: Abbreviations
+title: Abbreviations and Acronyms
 status: Draft
 author: orinevares
 ---